waynodiablo/Oystercard/yelpv1.md

 end
 ```

 This creates an instance variable `@restaurants` that is accessible in our `index` view.
-Let's refer to it in `app/views/restaurants/index.html.erb` or `app/views/restaurants/index.html.erb`:
+Let's refer to it in `app/views/restaurants/index.html.erb` or `app/views/restaurants/index.html.haml`:

+erb:
 ```erb
 <% if @restaurants.any? %>
   <% @restaurants.each do |restaurant| %>